bagustris/disertasi-ser/s3_note.md

 - Need to model new feature that capture dynamics of speech sound if we want to improve SER performance
 - Features to be tried: covarep, speechpy, with delta and delta-delta.

+2019-04-26
+- Building model for dimensional text emotion recognition.
+Currently using one output only (valence) and the obtained performance is still low.
+In term of MSE (mean squared error), the lowest mse was 0.522